Department of Marketing, Industrial Distribution, and Economics

 Major in Economics

 The major in economics is designed to provide students with a solid grounding in economic analysis and decision making.
-These skills allow students to follow many career paths in business and government.
-Also, this major provides excellent training for students planning to pursue graduate work in economics, law, or business.
-Economics majors should select a concentration in Economic Analysis and Policy, Mathematical Economics, or Philosophy, Politics and Economics as a major.
+These skills allow graduates to follow many career paths in business and government.
+Also, this major provides excellent training for those planning to pursue graduate work in economics, law, or business.
+Economics majors select a concentration in Economic Analysis and Policy or Mathematical Economics.

 Concentration in Economic Analysis & Policy